EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/invoking_api_python.md

 2. Click **Run > Run** to start the application.

-3. Open a browser and enter `http://127.0.0.1:5000` in the address field.
-We can see the retrieved active alert records.
-See the following example:
+3. Open a browser, enter `http://127.0.0.1:5000` in the address field, and we will be able to see the retrieved active alert records.
+See the following example.

 <img src="media/application-4.png" style="zoom:75%;" />

-## Setting data uploading frequency
+## Step 5: Setting the Data Uploading Frequency

 > In this step, we will invoke the EnOS API *Invoke Service*.
 The request format is:
 >
 > *https://{apigw-address}/connect-service/v2.1/commands?action=invokeService*

-Take the following steps to invoke the EnOS API to set the battery data upload frequency:

-1. In the `services.py` file, find the `set_battery_frequency` stub function, and enter the following code for setting the battery data uploading frequency:
+1. In the `services.py` file, find the `set_battery_frequency` stub function, and enter the following code for setting the battery data uploading frequency.

    ```
    def set_battery_frequency(assetId, frequency):